revbayes/revbayes.github.io/tutorials/intro/rev.md

 Each set of operations constitutes a *statement*.
-As you work through these tutorials, it is helpful to write the statements you enter into a blank text file, then copy-and-paste the statements into to execute them.
+As you work through these tutorials, it is helpful to write the statements you enter into a blank text file, then copy-and-paste the statements into the terminal to execute them.
 This way, you have a complete history of everything you’ve done, and can easily start over without having to rewrite everything.
 We refer to the text file containing the list of commands as a *script*, because